skruban/webpack-hmr-setup/README.md

 webpack dev server require only hot property to enable hmr.

 1. after running npm start.
-2. changing style will updated in the fly.
+2. changing style will updated on the fly.